terraform-provider-openstack/terraform-provider-openstack/website/docs/r/compute_quotaset_v2.html.markdown

 ~> **Note:** This usually requires admin privileges.

 ~> **Note:** This resource has a no-op deletion so no actual actions will be done against the OpenStack API
     in case of delete call.

+~> **Note:** This resource has all-in creation so all optional quota arguments that were not specified are
+    created with zero value.

 ## Example Usage